Leon-Lam919/simple-springboot/notes.md

 #1/26
 - Login created & mapped to correct static page
 - TODO:
-  - [ ] fix logout not working for static page
+  - [x] fix logout not working for static page

 #1/27
 - TODO:
-    - [ ] fix logout not working for static page
         - need to find out how to remap the index.html to the login page?
     - [ ] implement users making their own names/ passwords